KlemetievArtem/tpcMultiRegionFoam_CUT/README.md

 Linearization of (condensation) source term in energy conservation equation is performed.
 For turbulence calculation model from [Da Riva,2009](https://asmedigitalcollection.asme.org/MNHT/proceedings/MNHMT2009/43901/139/334977) for dampenning turbulence in condensate phase is implemented.

-Cross-verification of LCA condenstion model perfermed in [Minko, Artemov, Klementiev 2025]().
+Cross-verification of LCA condenstion model using OpenFOAM, Ansys Fluent and ANES perfermed in [Minko, Artemov, Klementiev 2025]().
 If simulations with LCA condensation model from this solver or ideas deducted from this repository lead to a further publication, the before mentioned article [Minko, Artemov, Klementiev 2022](https://link.springer.com/article/10.1134/S0040601523030059) should be cited.

 Further refinement of the solver is welcome (especially turbulence model)!